kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/material-selection-and-surface-testing-kunran.md

 This literature review helped move the project away from choosing plastics only based on price or availability.
 It showed that the surface and storage behaviour of the material could matter for food safety, and this became one of the reasons our final material shortlist focused on PP, PVC and Nylon rather than including LDPE.

-## Experiment 1: maize-bag CO2 and moisture monitoring
+## Experiment 1: maize-bag headspace study — humidity, CO2 and temperature monitoring

 ### Objective

 This experiment tested whether different plastic bag materials create different internal conditions when maize is enclosed inside them.
-This mattered because material choice is not only about chemical resistance.
-A plastic that survives cleaning may still be unsuitable if it traps moisture, encourages condensation, or creates high-respiration conditions.
+This mattered because the SOLARSAFE bag is intended to support drying, not simply storage.
+If moisture builds up in the headspace, the bag may create a humid microclimate around the maize instead of helping it dry.

 The tested bags were: